robchendev/FRET/README.md

 Since this was a personal project, a lot of my variables will be different from what you would want.
 I might make a setup module to let others adjust the numbers... but not anytime soon, so you'd just need to download the bot and change them within the code yourself.

 --This section is not done

+## Future Plans

+I do hope to implement a backend for this bot, so people can invite this bot onto their servers and use it with the ease of having customizable options right at their fingertips.

 ## Contributing